 (a) (i) Identify two features of spyware.
 [2] (ii) Identify the steps taken by a GPS device to determine its location.
-[4] (b) The sign developers of Qustodio decided to use automated keyword detection to monitor for s of cyber-bullying.
+[4] (b) The developers of Qustodio decided to use automated keyword detection to monitor for signs of cyber-bullying.
 Ana lyse this decision.
-[6] (c) To w to m hat extent is it acceptable for parents to use apps such as Qustodio and TeenSafe onitor their child's online activities?
+[6] (c) hat extent is it acceptable for parents to use apps such as Qustodio and TeenSafe onitor their child's online activities?
 [8]